-Rain gutters can be a great way to improve your drainage and reduce foundation problems.
+Rain gutters can be a great way to improve your home’s exterior drainage and reduce foundation problems and water damage.
 OR if they are installed wrong it might make your problems worse.

-We recently had gutters added to our 100 year old Craftsman Style home.
-I decided to bite the bullet after spending a small fortune trying to repair the foundation.
+We recently had new gutters added to our 100 year old Craftsman Style home.
+I decided to bite the bullet, after spending a small fortune trying to repair my home’s foundation.

-I learned a whole lot more about gutters than I ever wanted to in the process.
+In the process I learned a whole lot more about gutters than I ever wanted to know.

-There are a few mistakes that I avoided, and a few that I didn’t.
+There are a few common mistakes that I avoided, and a few that I didn’t.
 You’ll see the proof in the photos.
-If you are having rain gutters installed I hope this will help you to avoid a bad installation.
-Many companies offer a guaranty, so if you’ve recently had gutters installed keep reading and check your gutters.
+If you are having a new gutter system installed I hope this will help you avoid a bad installation process.
+Many companies offer a guaranty, so if you’ve recently had gutters installed keep reading and check your own gutters.

 1.)
 Getting Gutters that are Too Small

 When you buy gutters there are different sizes.
 Have you ever watched the water drain off the edge of the roof during heavy rains?
 When you are directing all of that rain water into a smaller area it can be a lot of water at once.
-As a general rule of thumb, if you can afford it, get the larger sized gutters which are 4×6 inches instead of the standard size which is 3×4 inches.
+As a general rule of thumb, if you can afford it, get the larger gutter size, which are 4×6 inches instead of the standard size which is 3×4 inches.

-If you live in a place that doesn’t get much rain, it might be fine to get the smaller size.
-I went for the larger one because I’ve seen the rain water rise outside my back door within an hour.
+If you live in a place that doesn’t get much rain, it might be fine with the smaller size.
+I went for the larger one because I’ve seen heavy rainfall rise outside my back door within an hour.

 2.)
 Not getting extensions on the ends of your downspouts

-The gutters direct all the rain to a downspout.
+The gutters direct all the rain to a downspout hole.
 This downspout is where all of the rainwater dumps out.
 If you don’t ask, your gutter installer will just dump all of the water at the bottom of the downspout.
 You also want to be sure you have enough downspouts.

 For me this could have made my foundation problems worse.
 It’s never a good idea to have lots of water dumping at one edge of your foundation.
-If you have room and it doesn’t get in the way of mowing your lawn, ask them to add extensions to take the water farther away from your home’s foundation.
+If you have room and it doesn’t get in the way of mowing your lawn, ask the gutter contractor to add extensions to take the water farther away from your home’s foundation.